Dave: Hey! I’ve found a cool fan theory about Frozen!

 Dave: But why did her father stutter when they asked him, then?
 He paused, because he wasn’t there when she was born!

 Yes, that could be it.
-Or maybe it was the fact that one of his daughters is in a coma, and he’s asking a bunch of sentient rocks for aid.
-With that in mind, doesn’t it seem reasonable that his first sentence should start with “uh”?
+Or maybe it was the fact that one of his daughters is in a coma, and he’s asking a bunch of talking rocks for help.
+Doesn’t it seem reasonable that his first sentence should start with “uh”?
 And that’s all this supposed “stutter” or “pause” was.
 Him saying “uh” apparently translates to “I don’t know, because this child is not my offspring”.
-You are really grasping at straws.
+You are just grasping at straws.

 But really, why would Rapunzel’s parents give up Elsa and send her away?